radhikabhat08/terraform-azurerm-stc-gui/README.md

 After the instance has been started connect using Remote Desktop to use Spirent TestCenter.

 Please obtain a copy of the Windows Spirent TestCenter Application from http://support.spirent.com and place it in a directory with files copied to the instances.
-Be sure to update the src_dir variable to point to this directory.
+Be sure to update the stc_installer variable to point to this directory.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements